 Employees will be more productive if they are put in a position to aim for achievable goals.
 Goal setting helps employees self-motivate and build confidence in their ability to succeed.
 With identified goals in place, employees can then be compelled to follow an established system of performance analysis and take ownership in it.
 Setting meaningful goals for your business and employees can drive better performance and higher productivity.
 It can also encourage employees to collaborate and work as a team.
 Company leaders should regularly check in with their employees about their goals and personal progress, and in turn offer rewards for a job well done.

 How to Increase Employee Productivity

 If your focus is finding ways to inspire employees to take ownership in the company’s overall success by increasing their productivity, then encourage them to further their education.
-Ottawa University’s online Master of Business Administration with a concentration in Leadership Development will help them enhance their skills so they may thrive in their careers.
+Ottawa University’s online Master in Business Administration with a Leadership Development Concentration will help them enhance their skills so they may thrive in their careers.
 Our online programs rank near the top of the U.S. News & World Report’s best colleges in the institution’s adult markets of Kansas City, Phoenix, and Milwaukee.

 How to Increase Productivity in a Business

 Learning how to increase productivity in a business starts with the support of a strong leader.
 Ottawa University's MBA curriculum provides real-world education and skills that help graduates impact an organization’s corporate strategy in a leadership or expert role.
 Ottawa’s business administration program features a Leadership Development Concentration as one of eight concentrations that can be selected to enhance the degree and inspire graduates to take ownership and learn how to increase productivity in business.
 Tailor your MBA degree with one of the following concentrations:

 Why not take the first step toward furthering your education in business management with Ottawa University's online Master of Business Administration degree program?
 Learn more about earning your online MBA!